Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Overview.md

 - `add-watermark`: This feature enables users to add custom watermarks to their PDFs.

 - `cert-sign`: This feature enables users to digitally sign their PDFs using a certificate.
+For (hand-)written signatures see Features - Additional Utilities --> `sign`

 - `sanitize-pdf`: This allows the user to remove various things within the PDF which may cause security concern such as javascript, files, links, fonts and metadata